 05 working days for online approval;

 08 working days for granting the work permit.

 But all are highly recommended to carry out the procedure at least 20 days before the expected work start date of the foreigners.

 The cost for Vietnam work permit varies by the province/city where you submit your application forms.

 A work permit may be terminated if:

-- The content of labor contract is not consistent with the granted work permit.
+The content of the labor contract is not consistent with the granted work permit.

-- The operation of company, organization, and partners in Vietnam has been terminated.
+The operation of the company, organization, and partners in Vietnam has been terminated.

 The validity of the work permit for Vietnam is 2 years.
 And then, if you wish to work in Vietnam for longer, you can apply for work permit extension/renewal.
-But if you want to return to your home country or move to another country for work, before leaving Vietnam, your Work Permit needs to be cancelled with the assistance of the Department of Labor, Invalids and Foreign Affairs.
+But if you want to return to your home country or move to another country for work, before leaving Vietnam, your Work Permit needs to be canceled with the assistance of the Department of Labor, Invalids and Foreign Affairs.
 Foreign employees should return the permit to their employer within fifteen (15) days from the date that their employment ends.
-It is the employer’s responsibility to submit the permit with a notification letter to the local office of Labor Department.
+It is the employer’s responsibility to submit the permit with a notification letter to the local office of the Labor Department.

 If you wish to work in Vietnam, but you don’t know about the job opportunities and wish to learn more by visiting Vietnam first, please check your Vietnam visa requirement, enter the country for certain days and make your own decision.